ffroliva/mimecast-backend/README.md

 In this app we can search at various servers simultaneously.
 By default `http://localhost:8080` acts as a proxy server receiving messages incoming from all other servers.
 To delegate request to non-proxy servers we used `WebClient`.
 While using `WebClient` we faced errors while deserializing the `data` attribute from the `MessageEvent` bean.
-The error happened because the `data` attribute is a generic type and the default serializer doesn't know each concrete type to parse at runtime.
+The error happened because the `data` attribute is a generic type and the default serializer doesn't know which concrete type to parse at runtime.
 This error was fix by introducing the `MessageEventDeserializer.class`.

 ```java